Exploring the Linear Subspace Hypothesis in Gender Bias Mitigation: Bias as a Linear Subspace

 \section{Bias as a Linear Subspace}

-The first step of \newcite{bolukbasi2016man}'s technique is the discovery of a subspace $B \subset \R^d$ that captures most of the gender bias.
+The first step of \citeposs{bolukbasi2016man} technique is the discovery of a subspace $B \subset \R^d$ that captures most of the gender bias.
 Specifically, they stipulate that this space is linear.
-Given word embeddings that live in $\R^d$, they provide a spectral method for isolating the bias subspace.
+Given word representations that live in $\R^d$, they provide a spectral method for isolating the bias subspace.
 In this section, we review their approach and show how it is equivalent to principal component analysis (PCA) on a specific design (input) matrix.
-Then, we introduce and discuss the implicit assumption made by their work; we term this assumption the \defn{linear subspace hypothesis} and test it in \cref{sec:kpca}. \begin{hypothesis} Gender bias in word embeddings may be represented as a linear subspace. \end{hypothesis}
+Then, we introduce and discuss the implicit assumption made by their work; we term this assumption the \defn{linear subspace hypothesis} and test it in \cref{sec:kpca}. \begin{hypothesis} Gender bias in word representations may be represented as a linear subspace. \end{hypothesis}